bsumlin/PyMieScatt/docs/index.rst

 Install PyMieScatt
 ------------------

 NOTE: You must install `Shapely <https://shapely.readthedocs.io/>`_ first, preferably from GitHub.
 Users have reported difficulty installing it with pip.
+Conda works, too.

 The current version is 1.7.3.
 You can install PyMieScatt from `The Python Package Index (PyPI) <https://pypi.python.org/pypi/PyMieScatt>`_ with ::